marcgeurts/checker/docs/tasks/phpcpd.md

 *Default: '.'*

-This option specify which files or directory you want to run (must be relative to cwd).
+This option specify which will files or directory you want to run (must be relative to cwd).
 This option is set to `.` by default.
 This means that we will run in the root.

+### log-pmd

+*Default: null*

+This option specify to write result in PMD-CPD XML format to file.

 ### min-lines

 *Default: null*

-This option specify minimum number of identical lines.
+This option specify which will minimum number of identical lines.

 ### min-tokens

 *Default: null*

-This option specify minimum number of identical tokens.
+This option specify which will minimum number of identical tokens.

 ### fuzzy

 *Default: false*

-This option specify to fuzz variable names.
+This option specify if will fuzz variable names.

+### quiet

+*Default: false*

+This option specify if will quiet mode.

+### verbose

+*Default: false*

+This option specify if will verbose mode.

+### ansi

+*Default: false*

+This option specify if will force ANSI.

+### no-ansi

+*Default: false*

+This option specify if will disable ANSI.

 ### finder